Onelinerhub/onelinerhub/nodejs/how-to-get-current-date.md

-# How to get current date
+# How to get current date and time

 ```js
 const now = new Date();